nodejs/quic/doc/api/quic.md

 const { createSocket } = require('quic');

-// Create the local QUIC UDP IPv4 socket... const socket = createSocket({ port: 1234 });
+// Create the QUIC UDP IPv4 socket bound to local IP port 1234 const socket = createSocket({ port: 1234 });

-// Tell the socket to operate as a server... socket.listen({ key, cert });
+// Tell the socket to operate as a server using the given
+// key and certificate to secure new connections. socket.listen({ key, cert });

 socket.on('session', (session) => {